junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 The other timeline version Dean/Cas/Sam's life: 2003!Dean hunts on his own and keeps doing so and become the wanted criminal, 2003!Sam continue Stanford and becomes annoying flatulent lawyer and goes to TED talk, 2003!John is missing because he gets pulled into 2019, 2003!Cas notices "disturbance in the force" and goes to 2019 and finds 2019!Dean/Sam variation, fight them and almost kill them but get blown back to 2003 with memory of what's gonna happen

-2003!Cas know 2003!John shouldn't come back otherwise this version of Dean the criminal is going to disappear and he knows it's not right (from order? or he *knows* it's not right from the way 2019!Dean looks at him and sees him and he starts doubt?)
-So Cas fights hard to prevent John come back (the phone call John thought he made to Dean doesn't actually go through, he's still not back where he was, Cas traps him in a dream loop?), knows that version of Dean, Sam never comes back hunting, Dean still manage to stop apocalypses on his own (with Cas) -> epic length canon rewrites
+2003!Cas knows 2003!John shouldn't come back otherwise this version of criminal!Dean is going to disappear and he knows it's not right (from order? or he *knows* it's not right from the way 2019!Dean looks at him and sees him and calls him "Cas" and pleads, he starts doubt?)
+So Cas fights hard to prevent John come back (the phone call John thought he made to Dean didn't actually go through, he's still not back where he was, Cas traps him in a dream loop?) to protect that version of Dean

+2003!Sam never comes back hunting, 2003!Dean still manage to stop apocalypses on his own (with Cas), so Sam is not the necessity for world saving, lack of John is -> epic length canon-divergent rewrites

+2003!Cas still wears Jimmy as vessel, so Jimmy has been devout since at least 6 years before 401 to say yes to Cas

+important: 2003!Cas=current Cas at 2003, it's the exactly same Cas as he was

+so it's gonna be a 2003-2019 16 season story of Dean&Cas hunting things, saving world, without Sam and John

 ### 209.